cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 /// admonition | Remaining in Candidate Mode
     type: info
-If you wish to remain in Candidate mode, use `commit stay`.
+If you wish to remain in Candidate mode after the commit, use `commit stay` command.
 ///

 **"Move and set"** is useful if you have set elements that are within a section of the hierarchy and are non-linear.
 Instead of typing out a long set command from the root of the configuration multiple times, you navigate to the deepest branch of the hierarchy that is common to the configuration you are setting.